rosekelly6400/Project2-Stream-Compaction/README.md

 The official Thrust implementation still surpassed all of my implementations for roughly any numbers of elements greater than 10 million.

 In general the performance comparisons meet expectations.
 The GPU implementations take advantage or parallelization and thus are faster than CPU scanning and stream compaction.
 The work efficient scan is faster than the naive GPU approach since it has fewer add operations ($n$ vs $n \log_2 n$ as noted above).
 The shared memory implementations of both GPU naive and work efficient are faster than their original counterparts due to far fewer global memory reads.
-What is notable, however, is that the naive shared memory scan approach is faster than work efficient approach, and relatively close in speed to the work efficient shared memory scan approach.
+What is notable, however, is that the naive shared memory scan approach is faster than the global memory work efficient approach, and relatively close in speed to the work efficient shared memory scan approach.
 This indicates that the latency due to making global memory reads is likely the largest bottleneck for the original scan methods.
-This is further discussed in a section below.
+Bottlenecks are further discussed in a section below.

 #### Block Size Optimization for Each Approach

-  * I optimized my block sizes for each implementation by looking at the nsight compute report when just that implementation was running and checking the times given in the program output.
+I optimized my block sizes for each implementation by looking at the Nsight Compute report when just that implementation was running and checking the times given in the program output.
 I ran the program with `2^25` elements when comparing times as this fairly large number gave me more consistent timing data.

   * For the naive implementation, I saw the best performance with a block size of 1024.
 This had the highest Memory Throughput and Compute Throughput in Nsight Compute compared to other sizes.
 This makes sense as the larger block size may allow the scheduler to hide latency from the many global memory reads with other warps.